Sleep Apnea and Airway Treatment

 - Heavy snoring

-At Winnetka Dental Arts, we work closely with sleep physicians to procure the best treatment for each individual case.
-For Obstructive Sleep Apnea (OSA), we often prescribe oral appliance therapy, or the use of a device that is worn while you sleep.
-The oral device is very similar to a mouth guard; it fits comfortably into your mouth while you sleep to support the jaw in a forward position and prevent any obstruction of the airway.
+If you are looking for complex, central, or obstructive sleep apnea treatment in Winnetka, our team is here to help.
+We work closely with sleep physicians to procure the best treatment for each individual case.
+For Obstructive Sleep Apnea (OSA), we often prescribe oral appliance therapy or the use of a device that is worn while you sleep.
+The oral device is very similar to a mouth guard; it fits comfortably into your mouth while you sleep to support the jaw in a forward position and prevent any airway obstruction.

-If you believe you could be suffering from sleep apnea, we want to help!
-Call Winnetka Dental Arts today to book your appointment and take your first step toward a more restful night’s sleep.
+If you believe you could be suffering from this condition and you need complex, central, or obstructive sleep apnea treatment in Winnetka, we want to help!
+Whatever treatment option you need for your sleep problem, our professionals will be there to help you improve your breathing to achieve better sleep.
+Call us today to book your appointment and take your first step toward a more restful night’s sleep.
+Our professional dentist in Winnetka will help you find the best airway treatment.